neilboyd/me/NDC-Sydney-2016.md

 This was a nice talk about how to gradually start using functional programming features in the languages you already use.

-C# Linq uses different terms to normal FP, eg select instead of map, but the concepts are the same.
+C# Linq names functions using SQL terms rather than normal FP terms, eg select instead of map, but the concepts are the same.

 In JavaScript use [lodash](https://lodash.com/) to get similar functional constructs:
 ```JavaScript